 What’s missing from American religious education is the simple spiritual fervor of Saint Juan Diego or Saint Therese of Lisieux the absence of which makes any catechesis, both the best and the worst kind, relatively useless.

-Which is why, if I were designing an ideal Catechetical program for families I’d start, not with classrooms and catechists– but rather, with a meal– Mass followed by a Parish-wide dinner occurring at least monthly (but each week would be better).
+Which is why, if I were designing an ideal Catechetical program for families I’d start with a meal– Mass followed by a Parish-wide dinner occurring at least monthly.

 The meal is a primary school of our faith.
 Jesus taught at the dinner table–it’s where he gave us the Eucharist.
 A meal draws families into the social life of the Church in order to share responsibility for it’s planning and clean-up, and create a cultural tradition that is founded on common faith.
 We learn charity around the dinner table, patience, temperance, generosity, and affability.
 Introverts learn to stretch at the dinner table.
 Extroverts learn to withhold.
 Children get to bask in the attention of loving adults, and adults get camaraderie with other men and women of faith.
 Plus, if you feed them, they will come.